Long-term effects of alcohol: Sexual function in men

 Long term excessive intake of alcohol can lead to damage to the central nervous system and the peripheral nervous system resulting in loss of sexual desire and impotence in men.
 This is caused by reduction of testosterone from ethanol-induced testicular atrophy, resulting in increased feminisation of males and is a clinical feature of alcohol abusing males who have cirrhosis of the liver.

 Hormonal imbalance

 Excessive alcohol intake can result in hyperoestrogenisation.
 It has been speculated that alcoholic beverages may contain estrogen-like compounds.
 In men, high levels of estrogen can lead to testicular failure and the development of feminine traits including development of male breasts, called gynecomastia.
 In women, increased levels of estrogen due to excessive alcohol intake have been related to an increased risk of breast cancer.

+Increased cortisol

+Alcohol and cortisol have a complex relationship.
+While cortisol is a stress hormone, alcoholism can lead to increased cortisol levels in the body over time.
+This can be problematic because cortisol can temporarily shut down other bodily functions, potentially causing physical damage.

 Diabetes mellitus

 A meta-analysis determined the dose-response relationships by sex and end point using lifetime abstainers as the reference group.
 A U-shaped relationship was found for both sexes.
 Compared with lifetime abstainers, the relative risk (RR) for type 2 diabetes among men was most protective when consuming 22 g/day alcohol and became deleterious at just over 60 g/day alcohol.
 Among women, consumption of 24 g/day alcohol was most protective, and became deleterious at about 50 g/day alcohol.
 A systematic review on intervention studies in women also supported this finding.
 It reported that alcohol consumption in moderation improved insulin sensitivity among women.

 The way in which alcohol is consumed (i.e., with meals or binge drinking) affects various health outcomes.
 It may be the case that the risk of diabetes associated with heavy alcohol consumption is due to consumption mainly on the weekend as opposed to the same amount spread over a week.
 In the United Kingdom "advice on weekly consumption is avoided".
 A twenty-year twin study from Finland reported that moderate alcohol consumption may reduce the risk of type 2 diabetes in men and women.
 However, binge drinking and high alcohol consumption was found to increase the risk of type 2 diabetes in women.